datacommonsorg/data/scripts/covid19_india/medical_tests_in_data/README.md

 [ICMR](https://www.icmr.gov.in/) publishes daily cumulative tests count.
 It's scraped by the [DataMeet](https://github.com/datameet/covid19).
 It's available under Attribution 4.0 International (CC BY 4.0).

-Each record is a JOSN document and there is one record per day.
+Each record is a JSON document and there is one record per day.

 ```
 {